realA10001986/VSR/Electronics/Control Board/README.md

 8) Enjoy a nice 2D or 3D view of your future board, click "NEXT".
 (If the display stalls at "Processing files", click "NEXT" regardless).
 9) Select a "product description" (eg. "Movie prop") and click "Save to cart".
 Then finalize your order.

-Since two pieces is the minimal order amount, [here](https://jb.out-a-ti.me) is an idea what to do with the second one.
+Since the minimum order amount is two pieces, [here](https://jb.out-a-ti.me) is an idea what to do with the second one.

 #### Remarks on BOM (Bill of Materials):